egoktas/PACKMAN/README.txt

 Packed Malware Analyzer (PACKMAN) is licensed under the MIT License.
 See LICENSE.txt

 !
-Be aware that PACKMAN will run the executable being analyzed.
+Beware that PACKMAN will run the executable being analyzed.
 !
 Take precautions before running a malware under PACKMAN.
 !
 Best practice is to run PACKMAN in a Virtual Machine.